 Donald Trump claims that he scored a big victory for keeping jobs in America.

-Now there's no details of the deal that anyone has seen, but you know, do you think Americans are gonna say, Oh, well, see, he's keeping he's keeping his promise, or are they gonna wonder what did you have to give up in order to keep folks here?
+Now, there's no details of the deal that anyone has seen, but you know, do you think Americans are going to say, oh, well, see, he's keeping his promise?

-I hope they I hope they do that.
+Yeah, I hope they do that.

-I think people though do just read the headlines and they're thinking, Oh my goodness, he's bringing jobs back.
+I think people, though, do just read the headlines and they're thinking, oh, my goodness, he's bringing jobs back.

 That's the problem.

-Oh, so he he he saved a thousand jobs.
+Well, so he saved a thousand jobs.

 The unemployment rate is at an all-time low.